2019's congress took place in Brighton from 8-11 September.

-For the 151st TUC Congress we are sending a message to chancellor Sajid Javid to end the public service pensions robbery.
+For the 151st TUC Congress we sent a message to chancellor Sajid Javid to end the public service pensions robbery.

-Our delegation of senior lay reps, led by PCS president Fran Heathcote, is speaking on a variety of motions and attending various fringe events throughout the 4 days.
+Our delegation of senior lay reps, led by PCS president Fran Heathcote, spoke on a variety of motions and attended various fringe events throughout the 4 days.

-We are proposing 2 motions to congress, one calls for e-balloting to be introduced for industrial action ballots and the second focuses on public service pensions.
+We proposed 2 motions to congress, one calling for e-balloting to be introduced for industrial action ballots and the second focused on public service pensions.

-Our fringe meeting at 12.45pm on Tuesday, 10 September at the Brighton Centre, also focuses on public sector pensions.
-Visitors to our stall can send the chancellor a postcard calling on him to end the public service pensions robbery and if you’re not at congress you can support our campaign by using our e-action.
+Our fringe meeting at the Brighton Centre, also focused on public sector pensions.
+Visitors to our stall were able send the chancellor a postcard calling on him to end the public service pensions robbery and not at congress could support our campaign by using our e-action.

-Our delegation will also be speaking on a variety of other issues including:
+Our delegation also spoke on a variety of other issues including:

 - Social security

 - Public sector pay